 The sheep breeds brought into New Zealand in recent years have been crossed with existing breeds to lift the number of lambs per ewe, increase growth rates, and improve carcass conformation.

-This breed originated in Holland and was released commercially in New Zealand in 1990.
+This breed originated in the Netherlands and was released commercially in New Zealand in 1990.
 Texel-cross lambs are noted for their well-muscled and lean carcasses with a high meat-to-bone ratio.
 Wool weights are low, compared with traditional New Zealand breeds.

 Native to Finland, the Finn or Finnish Landrace breed is highly fertile, with a lambing percentage around 260 (2.6 lambs per ewe).
 It was released in New Zealand in 1990 and is used for cross-breeding to produce more fertile ewes, which are then crossed with a terminal sire (a sire used to breed animals for meat, not for further breeding).
 The fleece is much finer, but also much lighter, than Romney wool.